skip to content

 Scholarships, bursaries and other sources of funding

 We strive to enable all qualified applicants to study on the IDBE and offer a range of merit and need-based scholarships and bursaries.
+To be considered candidates must submit a bursary application form in addition to their programme application.
+Applications for 2024 funding options are open.

 Typically, bursaries range from 10 to 50 per cent of the combined graduate fee, based on need as detailed in the bursary application.
-Bursaries have been made available through the generosity of alumni and teaching colleagues who wish to support built environment sustainability leaders of the future otherwise unable to fund their studies.

 Applications are welcomed from any candidate, irrespective of gender, nationality, or geographical location.
 There are no restrictions on citizenship, country of residence or fee status.